-Judaism is one of the oldest monotheistic religions, and has been practiced for thousands of years in the Middle Eastern "Holy Land" and beyond.
+Judaism is one of the oldest monotheistic religions and has been practiced for thousands of years in the Middle Eastern "Holy Land" and beyond.
 It is one of the main Abrahamic religions in the world today.
 Since its inception in Canaan, in modern-day Israel and Palestine, Judaism has grown by global scales to boast nearly 16 million followers today.
 The religion uses Torah as the primary religious text and supplemented by the oral traditions in the Talmud and Midrash texts.

-5. History, Sacred Texts, and Overview of Beliefs
+3. History, Sacred Texts, and Overview of Beliefs

 Generations after Judaism was founded, believers of the religion came to be referred to the Jews.
 The general Sacred text of Judaism is the Tanakh, which is an acronym derived from Torah, Nevi’im, and Ketuvim.
-Torah represents the first five books of the Hebrew Bible, namely Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
+The Torah represents the first five books of the Hebrew Bible, namely Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 Other sacred texts, prophecies, and historical narrations are in the Nevi’im, Ketuvim, and Talmud.
 Jews believe in only One God and in a messiah who will come to save the righteous and judge the wicked.
 Jews also observe the Ten Commandments as written in the Torah.

-4. Global Presence and Notable Practitioners
+2. Global Presence and Notable Practitioners

 Due to persecution and displacement, Jews have a worldwide presence of only around an estimated 16 million.
 Israel is a Jewish majority state, boasting of housing 6.1 million of Judaism's believers.
 The United States follows closely in second with a 5.7 million-person population of Jews.

-3. Development and Spread of the Faith
+1. Development and Spread of the Faith

-The most devastating persecution to the Judaism population was during the Second World War, where nearly a third of Jews were killed by the Nazis.
+The most devastating persecution to the Jewish population was during the Second World War, where nearly a third of Jews were killed by the Nazis.
 The Holocaust caused a large number of Jews to flee to regions all over the world, and facilitated the spread of the faith.
 Since the war ended, the numbers of Judaism practitioners have been on the rise.
 The period between 2005 and 2015 experienced a global increase of Jews at an estimated rate of 8%.